News | 3 MIN READ TIME

 Back the #GiftCard500 campaign

-Alongside the Gift Card and Voucher Association (GCVA), Appreciate Business Services are supporting the government lifting the limit on the Trivial Benefits Allowance (TBA) from £50 to £500.
+Alongside the Gift Card and Voucher Association (GCVA), Love2shop are supporting the government lifting the limit on the Trivial Benefits Allowance (TBA) from £50 to £500.

 The TBA allows businesses to reward their staff with up to £50 a year in gift cards tax-free.
 An equivalent reward in cash would cost a business up to £40 per employee on top of the £50 gift.
 By making those rewards tax-free, employers are incentivised to offer non-cash rewards to their staff at Christmas.